Deuteronomy 6

 representing Ephraim and Judah) into one (echad), speaking again of a

-unity (one stick) made up of a plurality (the two sticks)
+unity (one stick) made up of a plurality (the two sticks).
+There is no

 way that echad has the exclusive idea of an absolute singularity; the